Delunado/Delunado/README.md

 ### Game Jams
 These are games from Game Jams I've participated, alone or in a team.

 - [Three Once](https://github.com/Delunado/ThreeOnce-JamGame): Three Once is a *puzzled platformer* where you play as a broken robot.
 This scrappy robot has to reach the door on each level, and for this purpose he can do three things, besides moving: jumping, shooting and dashing.
 But, as he is broken, he can only do each one only once!
 Using Unity.
+I did everything on this Jam.

 - [Keeping IT alive](https://github.com/Delunado/Keeping-IT-Alive-LudumDare46): Keeping IT alive is a *creepy procedural scroller* where you play as Jose María, a common guy.
 He is alone, walking on a rainy day.
 Then, a surprise in the sewers changes his life for the next 7 days.
 Using Unity.
+I was the programmer and game designer.

 ### Applications
 These are some finished applications I've programmed.